omec-project/upf/ptf/README.md

 perform as expected in an environment more representative of *production level*.
 Traffic is generated using the [TRex Python API](https://github.com/cisco-system-traffic-generator/trex-core/blob/master/doc/trex_cookbook.asciidoc).
-    > *Example*: a linerate test could assert the baseline throughput, latency, etc. of the UPF is as expected when handling high-speed downlink traffic from 10,000 unique UEs.
+    > *Example*: a line rate test could assert the baseline throughput, latency, etc. of the UPF is as expected when handling high-speed downlink traffic from 10,000 unique UEs.